-It’s recommened using the aerotech single use or reloadable 24mm E-6 motor in all but the full fuse X-15 1/14 and 1/21 scale kits, since it gives the slowest boost and allows time to trim the model if needed.
+It’s recommened using ONLY the single use or reloadable 24mm E-6 motor in all but the full fuse X-15 1/14 and 1/21 scale kits, since it gives the slowest boost and allows time to trim the model if needed.
 The reloadables are easy to use, just grease the inside of the case, o-ring, and forward end of the propellent and outside of the liner(I use synthetic SuperLube) , insert propellent, insert nozzle, insert o-ring, screw shut.
 Retail Cost per flight for the reloads is as good or better than Estes Black powder E motors and they have approx 40% more total impulse.
 I use a baby/handy wipe and paper towel to clean inside the case every three flights or so or after I’m done flying.
 Here’s a video showing how to reload the 24mm aerotech motor.
 Single use are more expensive but you don’t need the special RC casing.

 See the Ordering Tab above for ordering kits and motors.